Spin rotons and supersolids in binary antidipolar condensates: Two-component antidipolar rotons

 Here, $\tilde{U}_{\sigma\sigma'}^{1\text{D}}$ is the momentum-space dipolar potential cf. \cite{Giovanazzi2004,Wilson2012a}, where $\Gamma(s,x)=\int_{x}^\infty\mathrm{d}y\;y^{s-1}\mathrm{e}^{-y}\;$ is the incomplete gamma function, and $D^{\sigma\sigma'}=\mu_0\mu_\sigma\mu_{\sigma'}\left(3\cos^2\varphi-1\right)/(16\pi\ell^3)$.

 We identify $\epsilon_-$ as the spin branch, which will be of profound interest to this work since it is associated with an unmodulated-to-supersolid transition when the spin roton mode becomes unstable.
+This can also be understood as a miscible-to-immiscible phase transition at a finite wavelength governed by the lowest roton energy.
 Conversely, $\epsilon_+$ is the density branch, where excitations in both components oscillate in phase, associated with the supersolids studied in Ref.\ \cite{scheierman2022catalyzation}, which we will not study here.

 Figure \ref{fig:Roton} (b) shows both branches of the dispersion relation from the miscible unmodulated quasi-1D theory \eqref{eq:branches}.
 We show the spin branches $\epsilon_-$ for increasing $a_{12}$ (solid blue lines, from darkest to lightest with increasing $a_{12}$) and see a spin roton minimum appear, which then proceeds to deepen until it hits zero and ultimately becomes unstable (imaginary energy).
 The density branches $\epsilon_+$ are shown for the same interspecies interaction strengths as dashed curves, however they remain almost unchanged within the parameter range shown here.
-By tuning both $\bar{n}$ and $a_{12}$, we can pinpoint when the roton energy hits zero at some momentum $k_c$.
-At lower densities, $k_c$ decreases towards zero momentum and we show a small-$k_c$ example in Fig.\ \ref{fig:Roton} (b) as a gray curve for $\bar{n}=65\mu \mathrm{m}^{-1}$.
+By tuning $a_{12}$, we can pinpoint when the roton energy hits zero at some momentum $k_c$.
+At lower densities, the roton and $k_c$ decrease towards zero momentum and we show a small-$k_c$ example in Fig.\ \ref{fig:Roton} (b) as a gray curve for $\bar{n}=65\mu \mathrm{m}^{-1}$.
 This behavior is suggestive of possible modulated states where the domain size gets larger as the density decreases.